KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/general_event.md

     * Select sRGB if needed.
 2. Turn off the projector.
 3. Close back the projector-screen.
-4. Put back the little keyboard.
-5. Get the headset batteries out and put them back into the charger.
+4. Get the headset batteries out and put them back into the charger.
 Please pay attention to the polarity.
-6. Put the headset back to the shelf.
+5. Put the headset back to the shelf.
-7. Restore the HDMI cables as they were (unplug, and reconnect the USB grabber)
+6. Restore the HDMI cables as they were (unplug, and reconnect the USB grabber)

-8. Wait for the recordings to upload.
+7. Wait for the recordings to upload.

    **If you can**, please wait about 5-10 minutes to pass between the end of the stream, and turning off the PC.
    The computer automatically uploads the recordings of this event, so that our crew could edit/upload/manage it.